leandrosardi/mysaas/README.md

 9. horizontal scalability, of both: database and webservers;

-10. [access points and RPC](./docu/10.access-points-and-rpc.md) to connect your site with any other products;
+10. access points and RPC, to connect your site with any other products;

 11. background processesing, for offline tasks like reports generation, payments processing, email notifications, web scraping, other tasks planning or dispatching, etc.;